 Transition Assistance Program

-Through individual counseling, workshops, seminars, and job fairs, the Transition Assistance Program (TAP) is an outcome-based program that bolsters opportunities, services, and training for transitioning service members in their preparation to meet post-military goals.
+Through individual counseling, workshops and seminars, the Transition Assistance Program (TAP) is an outcome-based program that bolsters opportunities, services, and training for transitioning service members in their preparation to meet post-military goals.
 Through the transition process, individuals identify their skills, learn to search the job market, and successfully market themselves to quickly secure employment in the civil sector.
 Spouses are highly encouraged to attend all TAP components.

 - Analyze skills and experience, likes and dislikes, work values, and how these affect their job search.

 - Identify needs and goals, then compare them with information about jobs in various industries.

 - Respond to job offers and answer questions in a job interview and identify behaviors to strengthen or change.

 - Analyze your spending and project your budget for the next 12 months after separation.